sjgray/cbm-transfer/readme.txt

 Please read the CBMxfer.txt file for complete instructions on installation and use!

 This GITHUB repository contains the source code.
-If you are not interested in the source code you do not need to all the files in the repository to use CBM-Transfer!
+If you are not interested in the source code you do not need all the files in the repository to use CBM-Transfer!

 For more information and downloads please go to the website:

 http://www.6502.org/users/sjgray/software/cbmxfer/cbmxfer.html